MicrosoftDocs/appcenter-docs/docs/distribution/codepush/react-native.md

 ## Releasing Updates

-Once your app has been configured and distributed to your users, and you've made some JS and/or asset changes, it's time to instantly release them!
+Once your app has been configured and distributed to your users, and you have made some JS and/or asset changes, it's time to instantly release them!
 The simplest (and recommended) way to do this is to use the `release-react` command in the CodePush CLI, which will handle bundling your JavaScript and asset files and releasing the update to the CodePush server.

 > [!NOTE]
 > Before you can start releasing updates, please log into App Center by running the `appcenter login` command.